donboulton666/bibwoe.com/src/content/pages/index.md

   ctaLink: /posts/creation-of-all
 ---

-The Last Testament of the Holy Bible.
+The Last Testament of Father God to Mankind.